-We all have values – principles or standards that determine what is important to us and what we stand for.
-We might not write them down or consciously think about these values but we all have them and research suggests that they are hard-wired in us by the age of 24.
-Research also shows that we struggle when asked to behave in ways that aren’t aligned with our values and the standards that we hold ourselves accountable to.
-Whilst we might go along with it, we won’t feel comfortable, will probably under-perform and will eventually find that we can’t carry on.
+An obvious starting point is ensuring a business employs people with similar values.
+Research shows that we struggle when asked to behave in ways that aren’t aligned with our values and the standards that we hold ourselves to.
+Whilst we might go along with it, we won’t feel comfortable, will probably under-perform and eventually find that we can’t carry on.

-It would seem sensible therefore, for businesses to be clear about the values they want to project and to ensure that the people they employ have similar values, otherwise their employees won’t be happy at work or perform at their best.
+This means wasted recruitment resource and management time.
 There are now ways of measuring corporate and individual values to assist with this process but many UK businesses continue to pay lip service to values.

-I am certainly not suggesting that organisations shouldn’t define and publish their values, but that they appreciate that the moment they do so, they raise expectations amongst their customers, employees and other stakeholders who expect the organisation to be true to these values at all times.
+I am certainly not suggesting that organisations shouldn’t define and publish their values.
+They must appreciate that the moment they do so, they raise expectations among their customers, employees and other stakeholders.
+They will expect the organisation to be true to these values at all times.

 Making it Meaningful